No information on capsized Chinese boat, angry relatives say

 "I only found out about this on the television news while I was at work and I came here.
 I cried all the way here and here I can't find anyone, the door is locked," said Wang Sheng, 35, sprawled on a couch wailing for his mother and father who were on board.

-According to the travel agent's website, the river cruise originates in Nanjing and winds upstream for 11 days to the southwestern city of Chongqing, stopping at scenic and historic sites along the way.
+According to the travel agent's website, the river cruise originates in the city of Nanjing, close to Shanghai, and winds upstream for 11 days to the southwestern city of Chongqing, stopping at scenic and historic sites along the way.

 Many of the relatives said they only learned about the disaster through news broadcasts and were angrily demanding more information.